Sengab-platform/API-docs/source/includes/_templates.md

 {
   "template_id":4,
   "template_body":{
-    "image_title":"_take a photo of road accidents you witness" }
+    "image_title":"Take a photo of road accidents you witness" }
 }
 ```